Also weighs whether to create municipal IDs

 The draft further claims an ID system would improve public safety because “residents who cannot produce proof of identity are often reluctant to report crimes.”
 In addition to municipal benefits, it suggests businesses and cultural organizations could offer discounts to people who show their Beacon cards or have identification from other municipalities.

 The cost of the IDs would be $10 for residents ages 18 to 62, or $5 otherwise.
-As in Middletown, the city would retain records of the cards it issued, but applicants’ personal information would not be disclosed to immigration enforcement or other agencies unless required by law.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+As in Middletown, the city would retain records of the cards it issued, but applicants’ personal information would not be disclosed to immigration enforcement or other agencies unless required by law.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.